nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 * Date: A date in ISO 8601 format (YYYY-MM-DD)
 * URL: This will be presented as a link in the web UI
 * Selection: A selection of one of several pre-defined custom choices
+* Multiple selection: A selection field which supports the assignment of multiple values

 Each custom field must have a name; this should be a simple database-friendly string, e.g. `tps_report`.
 You may also assign a corresponding human-friendly label (e.g. "TPS report"); the label will be displayed on web forms.
 A weight is also required: Higher-weight fields will be ordered lower within a form.
 (The default weight is 100.)
 If a description is provided, it will appear beneath the field in a form.